computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 the Whitney Museum, and RISD.
 Standard Library's landing page also lists many collaborations with other agencies and shops, highlighting the (perhaps under-appreciated) fact that many projects are a joint effort between multiple companies or freelancers.
-There's probably also a lot of value in being able to work well with a network of other contractors.
+A company that can work well with a network of other contractors can potentially do more valuable, strategic work.

 ### Citrusbyte